Team2338/computer-setup-script/readme.md

 ### Step 3 - WPILib

-To increment the version, replace the WPILib iso, update the filename, and update the installation directory (usually just changing the year).
-The script assumes that the executable is called `WPILibInstaller.exe` and is located at the root of the ISO.
+To increment the version download the new WPILib version, mount the iso, and copy the contents into the `WPILib` folder.
+Next update the installation directory configured in the script (usually just changing the year).
+The script assumes that the executable is called `WPILibInstaller.exe` and is located in the `WPILib` folder.

 This step has several parts.
-First we have to mount the ISO, then obtain its drive letter.
-Once we have that, we can run the installer.
+First we run the installer.
 Once the installer is complete, we can setup the java install.
 The script assumes that the WPILib java install is in a folder called `java` at the root of the installation directory.

 The WPILib Java install is used by creating a symlink into the program files.
 The PATH is based off of JAVA_HOME which is based off of the symlink.
 I decided to create the symlink instead of pointing the `JAVA_HOME` directly to the wpilib installation folder to aid someone unfamilar with the script in troubleshooting in the future.